etonedemid/reNut/README.md

-Welcome to reNut (Banjo-Kazooie: Nuts & Bolts Recomp) a recomp built with rexglue
+Welcome to reNut (Banjo-Kazooie: Nuts & Bolts Recomp)

 Created with <a href="https://github.com/rexglue/rexglue-sdk">Rexglue-SDK</a>